Ravenports/rvn-format/README.md

 This format replaces the equivalent of a GNU TAR far compressed by zstd program, only with several advantages.
-The format supports a file index which includes a blake3 digest for each file and the ability to extract individual files without decompressing and disassembling the entire file.
+The format supports a file index which includes a blake3 digest for each file.
+In theory this provides the ability to extract individual files without decompressing and disassembling the entire file, but the the impact on the final file size to support this is very high.
+In the end, smaller archives are valued more than individual file extraction.
+However, the index will allow only decompressing up to the location of the desired file, and the ability to discard the previous data in memory.

 The headers are different than TAR, but much more compact.
 Each file is represented by a 320-byte block